ADVICE ABOUT GETTING A PROPERTY APPRAISAL

-When preparing to sell in a property, it's important to be aware of industry expectations of property appraisers before signing a real estate agency agreement.
+When preparing to sell in a property, it's important to be aware of industry expectations of property appraisals before signing a real estate agency agreement.
+These are designed to protect you.

 1. Accuracy: An appraisal estimate of a property's market value is often the deciding point about whether to sell or not, so the accuracy of this rates high in terms of importance.
-Done well it's a good starting point.
+Done well it's a good starting point but use the tips below to scrutinise the price range or value a real estate agent has provided.

 2. Competence: The difference between a property appraisal value at the outset and a sale price at the end depends on the experience and competence of a real estate agent for the property type and location.
 Be careful who you choose.